Sayt123/SurfZones/README.md

 - This project is what's in stage 1 of about 3 phases.

 To use:
-If using PHPadmin or some means of dragging and dropping the two sql files then do that, otherwise add them to your database however you normally would add these.
+If using PHPmyadmin or some means of dragging and dropping the two sql files then do that, otherwise add them to your database however you normally would add these.

 ------------------------------------------------------------------------